 Recipe FAQs

 Unfortunately, this is not a good recipe to make ahead of time.
 Everything will taste so much better when it's freshly made.
-This is especially true because the tomatoes will start to release liquid once salt is added (either through the dressing or sprinkled on top).
-But, the good news is that prep should only take you about 15 minutes!
+This is especially true because the tomatoes will start to release liquid once salt is added.
+But, the good news is that prep should only take you about 10 minutes!

 If you’ve tried this recipe, please leave a star rating and/or review in the comments section below, I would love to hear from you!
 You can also follow me on Facebook, Instagram and Pinterest.
 And sign up for my weekly newsletter to get recipes delivered straight to you!